jmay/treet/README.md

 ## TODO

 * Enforce limitation on structure depth (top-level elements can contain flat hashes or arrays, nothing else)
+* refac: move diff stuff from hash.rb to Treet::Diff class, to encapsulate the structure of a diff (array of arrays); create methods for hunting for special stuff in a diff
-* Check all exception for explicit classes
+* Check all exceptions for explicit classes